zio/zio-dynamodb/README.md

 ## Installation

-To use ZIO DynamoDB, we need to add the following lines to our `build.sbt` file:
+To use ZIO DynamoDB, we need to add the following line to our `build.sbt` file:

 ```scala
 libraryDependencies ++= Seq(